-In accordance with the Business Continuity Plan defined and approved by the corresponding authorities, during 2022, the Operating Risk Management Department carried out the following activities, among others:
+In accordance with the Business Continuity Plan defined and approved by the corresponding authorities, during 2023, the Operating Risk Management Department carried out the following activities, among others:

-- ➤ The Risk Assessment Matrix that is part of the Business Continuity Plan was updated, along with all its associated strategies. - Business Impact Analysis (BIA) and Operating Contingency Plan (OCP) were updated for all critical areas, which aligns them with the business continuity strategy and enables taking expedite action if any event shout arise. - The "Critical Positions Backup Matrix" was updated, which supports business sustainability by establishing guidelines on the competencies required to perform critical positions in terms of the duties performed and within the scope of the objectives set by the Entities. - > The annual Business Continuity Management System training and assessment session was held virtually for all Entity employees. - Specific training on topics related to the BCP was offered to Senior Management, Middle Management, members of the Risk Committee and members of the Business Continuity Committee. - The user areas performed an assessment of critical suppliers to review the efficiency and effectiveness of the services provided during the assessed period. - In order to assess the Organization's level of preparedness in terms of its Business Continuity Plan (BCP), the National Risk Management Department perform an annual assessment of the maturity of the BCMS.
+- a) The Risk Assessment Matrix that is part of the Business Continuity Plan was updated, along with its associated strategies. - b) During the first half of the year, the Business Impact Assessment (BIA) and Operating Contingency Plan (PCO, for the Spanish original) were updated for all the critical areas of the Entity. - c) The "Backup Matrix for Critical Operating Positions" was also updated. - d) Regarding management of third parties, the user areas performed an assessment of critical suppliers to review the efficiency and effectiveness of the services provided during the 2023 period. - e) An annual assessment of the maturity of the SGCN was carried out in order to measure the preparedness level of the Organization in terms of its Business Continuity Plan (PCN, for the Spanish original). - f) The defined training program timetable was fulfilled, delivering sessions to all employees at the Entity.
+Special sessions were also held for senior management, the Risk Committee and the Continuity Committee. - g) The Entity's providers were provided training and we participated in the trade association training for third parties provided by Asobancaria. - h) The requirements of the Financial Superintendence of Colombia, the Internal Auditor and the Statutory Auditor in terms of the Business Continuity Management System were fulfilled in a timely fashion, with satisfactory results. - i) The Business Continuity Committee monitored the continuous improvement of the Business Continuity Plan at its quarterly meetings. - j) Likewise, the Entity continued strengthening the Business Continuity Plan by means of functional operational tests developed at the facilities of the Alternate Computing Center (CCA, for the Spanish original) and Contingency Operation Center (COC).

-^{} Calculations made using the exchange rate as of the last business day of each month, as appropriate for each country.

-The requirements of the Financial Superintendence of Colombia, the Internal Auditor and the Statutory Auditor in terms of the Business Continuity Management System were fulfilled in a timely fashion, with satisfactory results.

-- The Business Continuity Committee monitored the continuous improvement of the BCP at its quarterly meetings. - During 2022, the Entity continued strengthening the Business Continuity Plan by means of functional operational tests developed at the facilities of the Alternate Computing Center (CCA, for the Spanish original) and Contingency Operation Center (COC).

-1.2.
 Activities Carried Out - International Subsidiaries

-1.2.1.
+1.1.1.
 Banco GNB Perú